 9. Non-local climate modification and moderation

-– capture 2-3 times as much carbon as row crops, and much is sequestered from the global carbon cycle for much longer periods.
+– capture 2-3 times as much carbon as row crops and much is sequestered from the global carbon cycle for much longer periods.

-– hazel roots penetrate soil much deeper than annual crops where much of the carbon is sequestered for a long time.
+– hazel roots penetrate the soil much deeper than annual crops where much of the carbon is sequestered for a long time.

 10. Local energy production

-– large-scale production a local resilient energy source – wood, nutshell, oil – much better than cutting wild forest.
+– large-scale production of a local resilient energy source – wood, nutshell, oil – much better than cutting wild forest.

 11. Flexible scale of production

 – amenable to both large and small-scale production